imade-nl/Datatable-Model/README.md

 Datatable Model
 ===============

+This is a __laravel 5 package__ for the server and client side of datatables at http://datatables.net/

-A dedicated class (model) to configure Chumper's Datatable package for Laravel (https://github.com/Chumper/Datatable) to keep your controllers as clean as possible.
+A dedicated class (model) to configure Datatables.net for Laravel (https://github.com/Chumper/Datatable) to keep your controllers as clean as possible.

 ##Example